 How’d you come up with the idea and why was that something near and dear to you?

 I had the idea after seeing a tweet (I hope it was real) that a dog was so happy to have his family home for quarantine that he actually sprained his tail because he was wagging it so much!
 That really made me smile and happy to have my dog, Indie, at home with me.
 I want other individuals and families to make a dog so happy that it sprains its tail!
 Not actually sprained.
 A metaphorical sprain [laughs].
 I decided that I wanted to make it not only easier, but also attractive to adopt these doggos.
 This offer was what I came up with and I’m beyond thrilled at its impact.
 Humans and dogs have a special relationship and it’s one we can always count on.

 Lastly, we’re certainly going to be relying on you and your buddy Gardner Minshew for points next season.
 So I think our readers need to know… how’s the mustache doing?
 Have you been able to get a glimpse of it via Facetime or Zoom interview during this pandemic?

 Haven’t talked to my man lately.
 I’m letting him grind!

-Check out our latest issue, The Check In, for more interviews with an eternally optimistic group of artists, musicians, cultural leaders, and biz owners.
+This interview originally appeared in the May 2020 issue of Void Magazine, The Check In.
+For more interviews with an eternally optimistic group of artists, musicians, cultural leaders, and biz owners, click the mag below.